TECU 0033: IT Fundamentals

-This course is also taught with Brandman’s LIVE ONLINE training format using Adobe Connect.
+This course is also taught with Brandman’s LIVE ONLINE training format using a video communications software.
 Students receive the same high-quality training as found in a traditional classroom setting.
-Join us from anywhere with an Internet connection.
+Join us from anywhere with an internet connection.

 Upon completion of this course, the student will be able to:

 - Preparing a study plan for the CompTIA IT Fundamentals exam

 - Mastering basic concepts in computer communication

 - Mastering basic functions and components of computers